droefs/HLISA/README.md

 Scrolls to pixel *x* and pixel *y*. **Warning: up to 56 pixels can be scrolled more than specified in the parameters to prevent detection.**

+## Further notes

+Apart from special keys (as noted above), Selenium and HLISA can be immediately detected if a headful instance of the browser is minimized while actions are being performed by Selenium or HLISA.
+This can be prevented by never minimizing the window with Selenium or HLISA active.